the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

-- [ ] 1 line detection model
-    - [x] @saurabh get a great line detection model going in notebook
-    - [-] @saurabh port line detection model to proper files, train it, and save model
-- [ ] 1 connect the line detection and line recognition model
-    - [ ] add test for the joint model
 - [ ] 1 make the app.py use the joint model
-    - [ ] set up data monitoring test for that
+    - [ ] set up data monitoring test for that (inverted image)
-- [-] 1 write up lab6 instructions
 - [ ] 1 add ImageDataGenerator output images to iam-paragraphs notebook
-- [ ] 1 add a notebook that loads trained line detector and outputs some predictions
+- [ ] 1 @saurabh add a notebook that loads trained line detector and outputs some predictions

 ## Next